History of Alexei Popyrin in Timeline

 In August 1999, Alexei Popyrin was born.
 He is an Australian professional tennis player.

-In 2004, Lleyton Hewitt and Wayne Arthurs reached the third round in Monte Carlo.
+In 2004, Lleyton Hewitt and Wayne Arthurs were the first Australians to reach the third round in Monte Carlo.
+In 2024 Alexei Popyrin and Alex de Minaur repeated the achievement.

-In 2008, Alexei Popyrin attended the Australian Open third round match between Lleyton Hewitt and Marcos Baghdatis.
+In 2008, Alexei Popyrin, at the age of four, was in attendance for the historic Australian Open third round match between Lleyton Hewitt and Marcos Baghdatis.

 In 2011, Alexei Popyrin won the Australian u12s Grasscourt Championships and, with Chase Ferguson, won the u12s National Claycourt Doubles Championships.
-In the same year he competed in several Tennis Europe u12 circuit tournaments, winning three of them and reaching the semi-finals or final in three others.
+He also competed in the Tennis Europe u12 circuit, winning multiple tournaments and reaching semi-finals and finals in others.

 October 2013: First ITF Futures Tournament Entry

-In October 2013, at 14 years of age, Alexei Popyrin entered his first ITF Futures professional tournament in Madrid, where he lost a first round qualifying match.
+In October 2013, at the age of 14, Alexei Popyrin entered his first ITF Futures professional tournament in Madrid, where he lost in the first round qualifying match.

 2013: Started Competing in ITF Junior Circuit